nenjotsu/me/content/posts/how-i-backtested-my-strategy-and-what-actually-made-it-work/index.md

 Suddenly, I saw where entries were too aggressive.
 Where false signals appeared.
 Where my setup worked beautifully — and where it needed adjustments.
 This wasn’t just testing anymore.
 It was refining.
 It was real.

-## The Resolution: What Actually Gave Me Confidence
+## What Actually Gave Me Confidence

 Once I combined structured backtesting, manual replay testing, and real-time paper execution, things started to click.
 I stopped chasing new systems.
 I stopped doubting every trade.
 I started trusting the logic — because I had watched it succeed and fail, over and over, with full transparency.